Chart Color Schemes

 Population

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Ellen Grove's population is estimated at around 4,157 as of November 2025.
-This reflects an increase of 571 people (15.9%) since the 2021 Census, which reported a population of 3,586 people.
-The change is inferred from the resident population of 4,109 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,222 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Ellen Grove's 15.9% growth since the 2021 census exceeded the national average (8.9%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of Nov 2025, Ellen Grove's population is estimated at around 4186.
+This reflects an increase of 600 people since the 2021 Census, which reported a population of 3586.
+The change is inferred from AreaSearch's estimate of 4184 residents following examination of ABS' latest ERP data release (June 2024) and additional 44 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1231 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Ellen Grove's growth of 16.7% since the 2021 census exceeded the national average (9.7%).
+Population growth was primarily driven by overseas migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, a population increase just below the median of Australian statistical areas is expected, with the suburb expected to expand by 354 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.3% in total over the 17 years.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+By 2041, the Ellen Grove statistical area is expected to expand by 351 persons reflecting an increase of 2.5% over the 17 years.

 Frequently Asked Questions - Population